×

 The Special Election is for non-partisan Douglas County Home Rule Charter Commission Member seats.
 Serving on the Commission is not an elected office and the Colorado Secretary of State’s office has advised Douglas County that campaign finance reporting does not apply to Commission candidates.

 Is there a limit to the number of candidates who can appear on the ballot?
-How will the order of candidates who appear in the ballot be determined?
+How is the order of candidates who appear on the ballot determined?

 What is the projected cost to hold the Special Election?